Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Stellar evolutionary models

 The orbital period of $17.26\,\mathrm{d}$ is such that RLOF only occurs after one of the two stars leaves the main-sequence (see Fig.\,\ref{fig:evol1}).
 It is worth noting that this does not necessarily prove that we are observing the system before such an event.
-Indeed, if mass-transfer has already occurred, KQ Pup Ba may actually be the initially less massive companion that accreted a lot of mass, while KQ Pup Bb is the initially more massive companion, which is now partially stripped.
-The observations do not provide evidence supporting this scenario (see Sect.\,\ref{chapter:triple}), and future observations of Ba alone cannot constrain this scenario well.
-For example, if future observations classify Ba as a Be star, which is evidence that the star has accreted material and is spinning rapidly, this may have been driven by the accretion of material from the winds of KQ Pup A, instead of mass transfer from the initially more massive but now dim Bb.
-The non-zero eccentricity of Ba+Bb is also noteworthy, as mass-transfer typically circularizes orbits, but it may also have been driven by eccentricity pumping from the interaction with the RSG winds.
+Indeed, if mass transfer has already occurred, KQ Pup Ba may actually be the initially less massive companion that accreted a lot of mass, while KQ Pup Bb is the initially more massive companion, which is now partially stripped.
+The observations support that Ba and Bb have not interacted yet (see Sect.\,\ref{chapter:triple}), but it cannot be fully ruled out.
+For example, if future observations classify Ba as a Be star, which would suggest that the star accreted material, causing it to spin rapidly and form a decretion disk, this may have been driven by the accretion of material from the winds of KQ Pup A \citep{li26}, instead of mass transfer from the initially more massive but now dim Bb.
+The nonzero eccentricity of Ba+Bb is also noteworthy, as mass transfer typically circularizes orbits \citep[e.g.,][]{lechien25}, but it may also have been driven by eccentricity pumping \citep{krynski25} from the interaction with the RSG winds.